Black Books

 Black Books is a British sitcom created by Dylan Moran and Graham Linehan, and written by Moran, Kevin Cecil, Andy Riley, Linehan and Arthur Mathews.
 It was broadcast on Channel 4, running for three series from 2000 to 2004.
 Starring Dylan Moran as Bernard Black, Bill Bailey as Manny Bianco, and Tamsin Greig as Fran Katzenjammer, the series is set in the eponymous London bookshop and follows the lives of its owner, his assistant, and their friend.
 The series was produced by Big Talk Productions, in association with Channel 4.

 The show was produced in a multiple-camera setup, and was primarily filmed at Teddington Studios in Teddington, London, with exterior scenes filmed on location on Leigh Street and the surrounding areas in Bloomsbury, London.
-The first episode was broadcast on 29 September 2000 and a total of three series were made, the final episode airing on 15 April 2004.
+Three series were made, with the first episode broadcast on 29 September 2000 and the last on 15 April 2004.

 Black Books was a critical success, winning awards, including two BAFTAs (for Best Situation Comedy in 2001 and 2005) and a Bronze Rose at the Festival Rose d'Or.